decentraland/adr/content/ADR-114-p2p-adapter.md

 - Messaging service: in charge of sending messages between specific peers, when the target is in another cluster.

-This implementation also requires the usage of the Topic Service to send notifications to all peers about the changes in the mesh (every time a new conection is stablish or lost).
+This implementation also requires the usage of the Messaging Service to send notifications to all peers about the changes in the mesh (every time a new conection is stablish or lost).

 Note: *As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them*

-The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to each other using the Topic service.
+The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to each other using the Messaging service.
 Then, each node will build the routing information needed for each package to be broadcasted to all the other peers: this is the minimal set of paths that cover all the connected peers from their point of view.
 So, when a peer needs to deliver a message, it will use the paths provided by the routing service, and if the connection to a neighbor fails, then nothing will be done.
 This may imply that some packages are lost, anyway the paths generation for the next package should reflect this change in the mesh so no path is cut.

 This implementation tries to maximize the usage of P2P connections, by ensuring that each peer recives the same package only once.
 Also, each peer needs to decode the package to parse it but they don't make changes to it, so there is no cost associated to the encoding of each package.